sequenceiq/blog/source/_posts/2014-07-16-announcing-cloudbreak.markdown

 * Be cloud provider agnostic and create an SDK which allows to quickly add new providers
 * No more glue code, repeating the same things over and over again
 * Have a REST API and a CLI in order to be able to automate the whole process
+* Create an easy to use and responsive UI
 * Support different Hadoop services and configurations in a declarative way
 * Elastic and flexible, with the ability to resize running clusters
 * Secure